nativelibs4java/Scalaxy/README.md

 *Not in a usable state right now !*

-This is an experimental rewrite of ScalaCL / Scalaxy using Scala 2.10 and its powerful macro system :
+This is an experimental rewrite of ScalaCL / Scalaxy using Scala 2.10 and its powerful macro system (tested with Scala 2.10.0-M2 and the snapshot from 20120409) :

-*   Will eventually support all the rewrites from ScalaCL 0.2
+*   Will eventually support all the rewrites from ScalaCL 0.2, and more
 *   Natural expression of rewrite patterns and replacements that makes it easy to extend the plugin
 *   Support for AOP-style rewrites
+*   Support for easy warnings and errors

 To compile a file test.scala using the compiler plugin, use [paulp's sbt script](https://github.com/paulp/sbt-extras) :